-- 10.4.7.
-OCs of any IAPS major event must present an update on their work to the IAPS AGM one year before the event is planned to take place.
-Such update must provide details on the OC composition, location, activities and accommodation.
+10.4.7.
+OCs of any major IAPS event must present an update on their work to the IAPS AGM one year before the event is scheduled to take place.
+OCs of any major IAPS event must also present a preliminary report at the AGM in the year the event occurs, with the exception of ICPS OC of the same year.
+Such updates must provide details on the OC composition, location, activities and accommodation.
 It must include a presentation of the event website, a list of potential guest speakers, a list of sponsors and a detailed budget, including participation fees.
+Contracts for accommodation and venues should also be presented.

+Provided that AGM is held as a part of the ICPS program, given the significant workload of the respective ICPS OC during the event as the host, the OC is not obligated to present a report at the AGM of the same year.

-Contracts for accommodation and venues should also be presented. - 10.4.8.
-The website and all publicity materials of any IAPS major event must contain links and explicit references to IAPS, including all materials that the EC wishes to be included. - 10.4.9.
+10.4.8.
+The website and all publicity materials of any IAPS major event must contain links and explicit references to IAPS, including all materials that the EC wishes to be included.

+10.4.9.
 The OC of an IAPS major event must produce a report within six months of concluding the event, incorporating final accounts together with any information that may be useful to subsequent OCs.
 Such report must be sent to the IAPS EC, filed in the IAPS archive and be presented by a representative of the OC at the following AGM.